Is there a difference between a registered landscape architect and a landscape designer?

 Solid Credentials & Great Design Instincts

 Good landscape design isn’t simply what you see.
-It’s what the design does and how it effects you.
+It’s what the design does and how it affects you.